Bill Ackman: Gotham Partners

 In 1992, Ackman founded the investment firm Gotham Partners with fellow Harvard graduate David P. Berkowitz.
 The firm made small investments in public companies.
 In 1995, Ackman partnered with the insurance and real estate firm Leucadia National to bid for Rockefeller Center.
-Although they did not win the deal, the bid generated interest in Gotham from investors: three years later, Gotham had $500 million in assets under management (AUM).
+Although they did not win the deal, the bid generated interest in Gotham from investors, and three years later, Gotham had $500 million in assets under management (AUM).
 By 2002, Gotham had become entrenched in litigation with various external shareholders who also owned an interest in the companies in which Gotham invested.

 In 2002, Ackman researched MBIA in order to challenge Standard & Poor's AAA rating of its bonds.
 At a billed cost of more than $100,000, his law firm copied 725,000 pages of statements regarding the financial services company to comply with a subpoena.
 Ackman called for a division between MBIA's structured finance business and its municipal bond insurance business.

-He argued that MBIA was legally restricted from trading billions of dollars of credit default swap protection that it had sold against various mortgage-backed collateralized debt obligations, and was using a second corporation, LaCrosse Financial Products, which MBIA described as an "orphaned transformer".
+He argued that MBIA was legally restricted from trading billions of dollars of credit default swap protection that it had sold against various mortgage-backed collateralized debt obligations, and was using a second corporation, LaCrosse Financial Products, which MBIA described as an "orphaned transformer."
 Ackman bought credit default swaps against MBIA corporate debt and sold them for a large profit during the 2008 financial crisis.
-He reported covering his short position on MBIA on January 16, 2009, according to the 13D filed with the SEC.
+He reported covering his short position on MBIA on January 16, 2009, according to the 13D filed with the United States Securities and Exchange Commission.

 In 2003, a feud developed between Ackman and Carl Icahn over an investment deal.
-Ackman sued Icahn for his share of profits in a stock sale, and in 2011, Icahn was forced to pay the $4.5 million plus 10% interest per year and legal fees, totaling $9 million.
+Ackman sued Icahn for his share of profits in a stock sale.
+In 2011, Icahn was forced to pay the $4.5 million plus 10% interest per year and legal fees, totaling $9 million.